donalmurtagh/iou/README.md

 ### Run IOU

+#### With Maven
-To run the application, execute the Maven command below (which assumes that the location of `mvn` has been added to your system's `PATH` variable):
+To build and run the application with Maven, execute the command below from the project's root directory:

 `mvn compile exec:java -Dexec.mainClass=iou.gui.AppLauncher`

-When the application starts, the selected user should login to IOU with their MySQL password.
+When the application starts, the selected user should use their MySQL password to login.

+#### Without Maven
+If you wish to run the application on a machine that doesn't have Maven installed, you can build a self-contained JAR file by executing the following Maven command from the project's root directory:

+`mvn assembly:assembly`

+This will create a jar file in the `target` directory named `iou-with-dependencies.jar`.
+This file can be run on any machine that has Java installed via the command `java -jar iou-with-dependencies.jar`.